homchom/recode/README.md

 recode is a utility-focused fabric mod for [DiamondFire](https://mcdiamondfire.com/home/) to make development more fun.
 It is the official successor to [CodeUtilities](https://github.com/CodeUtilities/CodeUtilities-2.0), from which it was cloned.

-You can find the mod jar [here](https://github.com/homchom/recode/releases).
-See the Future plans include removing bloat/unnecessary features, improving existing code, adding new features, and migrating to Kotlin.
+You can find the mod jar [here](https://modrinth.com/mod/recode/versions).
+Future plans include removing bloat/unnecessary features, improving existing code, adding new features, and migrating to Kotlin.

 Feel free to join the recode Discord server: https://discord.gg/GWxWtcwA2C

+Or check the Modrinth page: https://modrinth.com/mod/recode

 ## Features